hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 - Support peak smart contract call TPS (400+)
 - Support peak smart contract call gas per second (15 million)
 - Support max smart contract call size (6K)
-- Support max smart contract call state and output size (~4M gas or 500KiB)
+- Support max smart contract call state and output size (~4M gas or 900 KiB)
 - Latency remains under 10s end to end at peak contract TPS

 ## Open Questions

 1. Is there a way to figure out which file belongs to which contract to back-fill data?
 No
 2. What will externalization of the contract state in the transaction record look like?
 Still being designed.
-3. Should we use hex or base64 for bloom, data, code, etc?
-4. How should we allow searching by topics?
+3. How should we allow searching by topics?